Our customers have been hired by:

 - Established solid relationships with children and their parents.

 This babysitter was really involved in the day-to-day taking care of the children.
 The responsibilities mentioned here show a capacity for care and support, and they are great skills for sectors such as healthcare and providing care.

-Here’s an example of a babysitter who is less involved in cooking and bathing children:
+Here’s an example of a babysitter who knows perfectly well how to add babysitting to resume, and is less involved in cooking and bathing children:

 - Created a steady schedule for the children which allowed them to finish their homework earlier and left them with 1 extra hour of free time daily.

 - Supported children in learning social skills and navigating challenging situations at school.

 - Discussed progress and potential issues with parents and assisted in implementing solutions.